Dark Ages in Patras 2018

 After much deep and considered thought, the Ghaznavid commander came to the reasoned and balanced judgement that they may as well just pile in all along the line and let the dice decide if it was a good plan or not.

-Driven forward by thoughts of Prince Phil The Greek Philip's Euro-burning sandals, the remnants of the Death Stars together with the Ghaznavid archers closed rapidly on the line of Skoutatoi as well as the battle moved rapidly towards a crescendo.
+Inspired by the spirit of Prince Phil The Greek Philip's olive oil infused missing eye, the remnants of the Death Stars together with the Ghaznavid archers closed rapidly on the line of Skoutatoi as well as the battle moved rapidly towards a crescendo.

 Byzantine Infantry